igorkll/linux-embedded-patchs/README.md

 * patch to completely disable core dump creation
 * a patch for a complete visual shutdown of VT. not breaking userspace dependent on VT, but completely destroying any possibility of input/output via VT and displaying anything
 * patch for complete removal of OOM killer (possible, I haven't decided yet if this is a good idea)
+* a patch to remove reboot and shutdown messages

 ## buildtest
 to check the build of all patches, you can use the "testbuild.json" by running it through syslbuild